setupminimal/setupminimal.github.io/_posts/2014-10-05-a-new-begginning.md

 A New Beginning
 ===============

 Hello!
-I am Setupminimal, a beginning hacker and neat-thing-creator.
+I am Setupminimal, an aspiring hacker and neat-thing-creator.

 This, if I should be sucsessful in reminding myself, will be a blog detailing the advance of my creations.
 I hope you find something to enjoy in it.